Speak to a local memory care advisor 24/7: (888) 595-9951

 Memory care is more expensive because it requires specialized staff, secure facilities, and personalized care plans for residents with dementia or other memory-related conditions.
 The increased level of care and attention drives up costs, making it one of the more expensive senior living options in the region.
 However, these higher costs reflect the intensive and specialized support that is necessary to ensure safety and well-being for those with memory-related challenges.

-Situated at 54 Barker Avenue, inside 02885 zip code area in Bristol county, Grace Barker Nursing Center offers memory care to Warren, RI senior citizens and provides services such as a visiting geriatric physician, help with grooming and getting dressed and special lighting in all areas to help with memory.
-Grace Barker Nursing Center contains a total of 86 memory care units.
-Grace Barker Nursing Center is licensed to provide care, with license # 415014.
+Situated at 54 Barker Avenue, inside 02885 zip code area in Bristol county, Grace Barker Nursing Center offers dementia care to Warren, RI dementia sufferers and provides amenities that include monitoring of medications, registered nurses that specialize in dementia care and puzzles and other memory care activities.
+Grace Barker Nursing Center contains a total of 86 Alzheimer’s and dementia units.
+Grace Barker Nursing Center is officially licensed to provide care, with license # 415014.

 When considering how to pay for memory care in Bristol, Rhode Island, it's important to understand the role that Medicare plays in covering these expenses.
 Memory care, which provides specialized care for individuals with Alzheimer's disease, dementia, or other cognitive impairments, can be costly.
 Medicare, a federal health insurance program primarily for people age 65 and older, provides limited coverage for memory care, particularly in Bristol, Rhode Island.